This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Does Semi-Permanent Hair Dye React With Chlorine?

-The experience a lady I met at the gym has had is different from others.
+A lady I met at the gym has had a rather different experience from others.

 She’s a semi-permanent hair dye enthusiast.